-- 1. What is the general attitude among students about the focus on sexual assault?
-What about sexual harassment? - 2.
-In your opinion, is sexual assault an important issue at the Academy? - a.
-Who is it important to? (i.e., students, Faculty, Senior Academy leaders, officers, athletic staff) - Probe on each group. - b.
-How do you know it is important or not important to a group? - 3.
-What are Faculty saying about sexual harassment and sexual assault, if anything? - a.
-Senior Academy leaders? - b.
-Officers - i.
-COs, Faculty, Administrative, PE? - ii.
-Do they differ in their message or attitudes? - c.
-Civilians? - 4.
-Who are the most influential individuals on campus to make a change in what people are saying about sexual assault and sexual harassment?

-Cadet/midshipman leadership with culture and climate:

-Thinking about your cadet/midshipman leadership...
+Student Guide 2 Part 2: Culture To get us started I want to talk a little bit about the general culture on campus.
+1. When you think about leadership on campus, who would you include?
+2. Who on campus is most influential in shaping thoughts and behaviors?
+Socializing on Campus: 1.
+What is the attitude toward socializing on campus? [from leadership, peers, etc.] a.
+Are there a lot of friendships between men and women on campus? i.
+Why or why not? b.
+Is there discussion around women in service? i.
+What do some of those discussions sound like? ii.
+Do these discussions occur in person or on social media?
+Changes over time [for junior and senior focus groups]: 1.
+Do you think this has changed over time? a.
+How so?
+Culture: 1.
+What is the general attitude among students about the focus on sexual assault?
+What about sexual harassment?
+2. In your opinion, is sexual assault an important issue at the Academy? a.
+Who is it important to? (i.e., students, Faculty, Senior Academy leaders, officers, athletic staff) Probe on each group. i. b.
+How do you know it is important or not important to a group?
+3. What are Faculty saying about sexual harassment and sexual assault, if anything? a.
+Senior Academy leaders? b.
+Officers i i COs, Faculty, Administrative, PE?
+Do they differ in their message or attitudes? İİ. c.
+Civilians?
+4. Who are the most influential individuals on campus to make a change in what people are saying about sexual assault and sexual harassment?
+Cadet/midshipman leadership with culture and climate: Thinking about your cadet/midshipman leadership...
 1. How much would you say they "set the tone" for how things work around here?